Top 25 Back-End Web Development Tools

 Kubernetes

 Kubernetes is an open-source container orchestration platform that helps manage distributed, containerized applications at massive scale.
 You tell Kubernetes where you want your software to run, and the platform takes care of almost everything it takes to deploy and manage your containers.
-Kubernetes is so popular because it allows high workflow portability, flexibility, and lack of fragmentation.
+Kubernetes is popular because it allows high workflow portability, flexibility, and lack of fragmentation.

 API/Web testing tools